 Although impotence is more common in older and elderly men, it should not be considered a normal part of aging.
 Impotence can often be treated successfully in men of all ages.

 The first step in treating the development of impotence is prevention early in life.
-Prevention measures include getting regular medical care so that diseases that can cause impotence, such as ...more treatments »
+Prevention measures include getting regular medical care so that diseases that can cause impotence, such as diabetes and ...more treatments »

 Fear, embarrassment, and shame are key reasons that a diagnosis of impotence can be missed or delayed.
 In addition, many men do not seek medical care for a diagnosis and treatment because they assume that impotence is a normal part of aging.
-It is important to understand that impotence is not a natural part of getting older and that it often can be successfully ...more misdiagnosis »
+It is important to understand that impotence is not a natural part of getting older and that it often can be successfully treated in men of ...more misdiagnosis »

 Symptoms of Impotence